 The “Diomedes” archipelago – the other way to call Tremiti islands – stands in front of the Gargano’s promontory.
 San Domino, San Nicola and Cretaccio are a fabulous experience for the whole family.
 We went there when our eldest son was 4 YO and still remember as a perfect sailing journey.

 How to get the most from the Italian islands

 When planning a family vacation to Italy that includes islands, it will be difficult to choose just one or two destinations.
 Generally speaking, tourists come to Italy and arrange a fly & drive across the country.
-They mainly remain inland and include the most famous cities of art in their tour.
-So if you are considering to visit Florence, Pisa and Rome (that are located close to the Tyrrhenian cost), you should grab a ferry chasing for sea adventures.
+They mainly remain inland and include the most famous cities of art on their tour.
+So if you are considering to visit Florence, Pisa and Rome (that are located close to the Tyrrhenian coast), you should grab a ferry chasing for sea adventures.

 The best way to explore the Italian islands is by boat: try to arrange a cruise (sailing will be so beautiful) in the Tyrrhenian sea and get the most of the Italian sea.
-If you are looking for an authentic pirate feeling, get in touch with our friends at Italy Charter we had a marvellous holiday with children, sailing to Elba Island.
+If you are looking for an authentic pirate feeling, get in touch with our friends at Italy Charter we had a fabulous holiday with children, sailing to Elba Island.